JTinkers/ScribeBot/README.md

 - Selenium - used for web-based automatisations.
 - Newtonsoft's Json - Used for reading info.json from packages.
 - MoonSharp - used as Lua interpterer.
+- Tesseract - used for OCR (not yet implemented).

 ## Important Notice
 This program uses unmanaged code (see: https://msdn.microsoft.com/en-us/library/ms973872.aspx#manunman_topic6) and provides low-level functionality that if used improperly (intentionally or not) could affect system's security and reliability.
 It's possible to write a malicious script - it's **highly advised** to open packages with package editor and read code before executing it, especially if it comes from untrusted sources.

-## Example
+## Code Examples

-Below you can find an example time counter script.
+Below you can find a simplistic stopwatch script.

 It'll keep counting seconds that have passed since it's been started and it'll continue doing so until you set 'count' to false.